GeoffMahugu/apollo-backend/README.md

 This will help us serve the express application and do hot reloads.

-We will install it as a dev-dependancy:
+We will install it as a dev-dependency:

 ``npm install --save-dev nodemon``

-and on the paclahe.json file, scripts section we add this command:
+and on the (package.json)[package.json] file, scripts section we add this command:

 ```
 "scripts": {